 Zika Update For Macon Residents | Allgood Pest Solutions

 In 2016, news of the Zika virus was everywhere–and for good reason.
 It is a virus that is directly linked to microcephaly.
-It struck Florida hard and began to find a footing in Texas.
+It struck Georgia and Tennessee hard and began to find a footing in Texas.
 As news of the local spread of the virus went out, folks in our Georgia service area were rightfully concerned.
 But, we have good news.
 We are not seeing a repeat of what happened in 2016.
-We can count the number of local cases on two hands, and all of those cases have been reported in Southern Florida.
+We can count the number of local cases on two hands, and all of those cases have been reported in Southern Georgia and Tennessee.
 So, what does that mean for us here in Macon?

 At the end of 2016, the Director-General of the World Health Organization said, “…affected countries need to manage Zika not on an emergency footing, but in the same sustained way we respond to other established epidemic-prone pathogens.”
 That is where we are today.
 Zika is still a threat, but there is no need to stay on an emergency footing, especially here in Georgia.